-- Church of England Children of one or more parents who regularly or frequently attend worship at St Aidan's or St Columba's churches. - Other Church of England churches Children and/or one or more parent who regularly and frequently worship at another Church of England church.
+Church of England

+Children of one or more parents who regularly or frequently attend worship at St Aidan's or St Columba's churches.

+Other Church of England churches Children and/or one or more parent v

+Children and/or one or more parent who regularly and frequently worship at another Church of England church.